FNBUBBLES420-ORG/NVIDIA-AI-Aim-Assist-Tool/readme.md

 # NVIDIA AI Aim Assist Tool

 An AI-driven aim assist application tailored for NVIDIA GPU users, providing enhanced responsiveness and customization for an optimized gameplay experience.
-This tool utilizes YOLO, ONNX, and Arduino integration to support gamers, particularly those with physical challenges, for a seamless and accurate aiming capability.
+This tool utilizes YOLO, ENGINE, and Arduino integration to support gamers, particularly those with physical challenges, for a seamless and accurate aiming capability.

 ## Features
-- **Real-Time Detection**: Utilizes ONNX models with non-max suppression for rapid, reliable object detection.
+- **Real-Time Detection**: Utilizes ENGINE models with non-max suppression for rapid, reliable object detection.
 - **Arduino Integration**: Offers Arduino support for additional control options.
 - **Flexible Configuration**: Customizable settings for targeting preferences, visuals, and integration options.
 - **Resource Management**: Employs garbage collection to optimize memory and system performance.